jordanlev/c5_designer_gallery/README.md

 1. Install the free [Page Selector Attribute](http://www.concrete5.org/marketplace/addons/page-selector-attribute/) addon from the marketplace.
 2. Allow the new attribute type to be associated with files by going to Dashboard -> Sitewide Settings -> Attributes, and checking the box under the "File" column for the "Page Selector" row.
 3. Add a new "Page Selector" attribute: go to Dashboard -> File Manager -> Attributes, find the "Choose Attribute Type" dropdown at the bottom, choose "Page Selector" from the dropdown menu, click the "Go" button.
 Enter "gallery_link_to_cid" (no quotes) for the handle, "Gallery Link To Page" for the name, and leave the "Searchable" checkboxes unchecked.
 Then click the "Add Attribute" button.

+## Back-End Configuration Options
+You (as the designer / developer) can choose whether to show end-users the "large image" resize controls, the "thumbnail image" resize controls, both, or neither.
+Do this by setting the `$showLargeControls` and `$showThumbControls` variables in the block's `controller.php` file.
+For example, if you are creating a slideshow for which you don't show thumbnails, you can hide the thumb controls so the user doesn't see them and get confused.
+Another example is if you always want your gallery to show full-size images (without any resizing or cropping), you can hide both sets of controls, so the user only chooses a file set and a display order, but nothing else.
+Another option is if you are creating a very specific design for your gallery and you want to "hard-code" the width and height of the images (you do *not* want to give the user the ability to change these settings).
+This can be achieved by disabling both sets of controls, and setting the desired "hard-coded" values for width/height/etc. in the block's controller defaults (e.g. `$defaultLargeWidth`, `$defaultThumbWidth`, etc.)